 Franklin Electric to Participate in Credit Suisse 10th Annual Global Industrials Conference

-/EIN News/ -- FORT WAYNE, Ind., Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Franklin Electric Co., Inc. (NASDAQ: FELE), a global leader in the production and marketing of systems and components for the movement of water and fuel, announced today that Gregg Sengstack, Chairperson and Chief Executive Officer, will be participating in a fireside chat and will host one-on-one investor meetings at the Credit Suisse 10th Annual Global Industrials Conference on Wednesday, November 30th at 8:00 am ET in Palm Beach, FL.
+FORT WAYNE, Ind., Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Franklin Electric Co., Inc. FELE, a global leader in the production and marketing of systems and components for the movement of water and fuel, announced today that Gregg Sengstack, Chairperson and Chief Executive Officer, will be participating in a fireside chat and will host one-on-one investor meetings at the Credit Suisse 10th Annual Global Industrials Conference on Wednesday, November 30th at 8:00 am ET in Palm Beach, FL.

 About Franklin Electric